 This article explains a simple method that helps to reread books in 30 minutes or less.
-Whenever one wishes to reread a book to refresh one’s knowledge, one can apply this method and save enormous amount of time and focus on other important tasks instead.
+Whenever you wishe to reread a book to refresh your knowledge, you can apply this method and save an enormous amount of time.

 2. Underscore sentences and passages

-When reading, one has to use a pencil and underscore the most important sentences or passages.
-The more one reads, the better the understanding will become about which parts are important and which not.
-I like to underscore parts that are insightful and teach something new.
-I often use my intuition for this process.
-If I can do it, then everyone else can do it.
+When reading the book for the first time, underscore the most important sentences or passages.
+The more you read, the better you will understand which parts are important and which not.
+I usually underscore parts that are insightful and teach something new.

 3. Use page markers

-Whenever I underscore more than one sentence on any given page, I am using page markers (also called sticky notes).
-One can find them in every stationery department and are worth every cent.
+Whenever you underscore more than one sentence on any given page, use a page marker (also called sticky notes).
+You can find them in every stationery department and are worth every cent.
 Personally, I like the ones from Post-it, but every other brand serves the same purpose.

 4. Start rereading

-Now that all pages are marked with sticky notes and important parts are underscored, one can start rereading the book.
-One just has to go through the page markers and reread the underscored sentences and passages and skip the less important rest.
+Now that all pages are marked with sticky notes and important parts are underscored, you can start rereading the book.
+You just have to go through the page markers and reread the underscored sentences and passages and skip the less important rest.
 It depends on the amount of underscored pages and on the book length, however, I made the experience that it does not take longer than 30 minutes to reread a 300-page long book.